w8r/balanced-geocoding/README.md

-balanced-geocoding
+Balanced geocoding app
 ==================

   Balanced geocoding app, for personal purposes.
-Takes data from .csv files and geocodes it through Google and Yandex Maps APIs
+Takes data from .csv file and geocodes it through Google and Yandex Maps APIs concurrently.